-Immediate Actions Fun ndamental Changes 1.1 Begin implementation of an Action Plan Toward Ending Youth Homelessness pending Council approval on March 29, 2018. bec traff ld emergency shelter and transition ds for families, youth and victims of ficking to meet the targets begin replacement of the temporary 40 of human ning with 1.2 By summer 2018, undertake enumeration of the homeless population in Peel to better Reg gional Youth Shelter in Brampton. understand the extent of homelessness and their needs. pro nvene a table consisting of commu oviders of homelessness services to ordinate services and address syste plan and 1.3 By fall 2018, implement a by-name list of • homeless clients to prioritize them for the highest intensity of services. clie design and implement a new mode ents accessing housing and homele 1.4 By the end of 2018, bring forward an action plan on human trafficking in Peel Region. hon vices to better help clients avoid melessness, achieve stable housing reased income. g, or 1.5 By summer 2019, house 50 people experiencing chronic homelessness through the Home for Good Housing First program. orient services and policies to refleusing First approach ect a C and the direct a larger share of Rent Supper difference of Rent Supper Su support
+Immediate Actions Fundamental Changes 1.1 Begin implementation of an Action Plan Toward Ending Youth Homelessness pending Council approval on March 29, 2018.
+1.6 Build emergency shelter and transitional beds for families, youth and victims of huma trafficking to meet the targets beginning with the replacement of the temporary 40 bed 1.2 By summer 2018, undertake enumeration of the homeless population in Peel to better Regional Youth Shelter in Brampton. understand the extent of homelessness and their needs.
+1.7 Convene a table consisting of community providers of homelessness services to plan a coordinate services and address system gaps 1.3 By fall 2018, implement a by-name list of coordinate services and address system gaps ٥. homeless clients to prioritize them for the highest intensity of services.
+1.8 Redesign and implement a new model for clients accessing housing and homelessness 1.4 By the end of 2018, bring forward an action plan on human trafficking in Peel Region. services to better help clients avoid homelessness, achieve stable housing, or increased income.
+1.5 By summer 2019, house 50 people experiencing chronic homelessness through the Home for Good Housing First program.
+1.9 Reorient services and policies to reflect a Housing First approach 1.10 Redirect a larger share of Rent Supplement and Housing Allowance funding to support the homeless population and/or those in crisis.